rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk/quick-start-guide.md

 **NOTE**: There is no need to call `identify()` for anonymous visitors to your website.
 Such visitors are automatically assigned an `anonymousId`.
 {% endhint %}

-For more information, refer to the [`identify`](https://docs.rudderstack.com/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk#identify) API call.
+For more information, refer to the [`identify`](https://docs.rudderstack.com/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk#identify) API method.

 ## **Step 3: Track Your Users’ Actions With the `track()` Method**